 - You will need to be able to provide evidence of your income when you apply, so make sure you hang on to your tax returns, pay slips, and other financial details.

-- Alongside your income, Suncorp, just like any other lender, will want to examine your assets and your debts
+- Suncorp will examine your assets and your existing debts

 - You will also need to be able to prove your identity – a passport, a state ID, etc.

-- Any information about the property you're looking to buy, if you've already found one that strikes your fancy.
+- You will also need information about the property you're looking to buy, if you've already found one that strikes your fancy.